Tokyo 2020 Chronology (Page 2/4): 2019

 April 16, 2019: The Tokyo 2020 competition schedule is finalized.

 April 18, 2019: Tokyo 2020 ticket website pre-opens for people to sign up and obtain a Tokyo 2020 ID required to apply for and purchase Tokyo 2020 tickets.
-Millions eventually obtain a Tokyo 2020 ID.
+About 8.12 million people in Japan eventually obtain a Tokyo 2020 ID.

 Tatsumi International Swimming Center (Tatsumi Water Polo Centre)